LiamM32/BC-Georgist/LVT-distribution-framework.md

-# Land Value Tax Revenue Distribution Framework
+# Land Value Tax Distribution Framework

 This page describes a system to distibute revenue from a land value tax on all private property in British Columbia to municipal governments, regional districts, and the provincial government.
 This system results in municipalities with more land value per-capita owing a larger percentage of the revenue they raise.
 It also results in municipalities with more burdensome zoning owing a larger percentage.